 When I was 43 I found out I was adopted and I lost this.

-Recently I have delved back into my ancestry and discovered that on my mother’s side I have an ancestor, Jimmy Young, from Xiamen, China who came to NSW for the Goldrush, and another, Peter O’Neill from Wicklow, Ireland who was sent to the Penal Colony of NSW for being involved in the Irish Rebelllion.
-After he was pardoned he settled at Homecraft, Rockley, in the Bathurst District, not far from where I grew up.
+Like many adoptees I have searched for family in Ancestry and discovered that on my mother’s side I have ancestors who settled and died in the area I grew up in.
+Peter O’Neill from Wicklow, Ireland was sent to the Penal Colony of NSW for being involved in the Irish Rebellion (he made a sword).
+After he was pardoned he settled at Homecraft, Rockley.
+His daughter Rosanna married Thomas aka John Brown, a convict who had been transported for stealing a fowl when he was 14.
+He also died at Rockley not far from where I grew up.

-I’m not sure how to respond to this.
-After the excitement of finding these characters in my family, I am angry with a system of closed adoption that not only cut me off from the roots that established my identity, but also transplanted me into a location where my family ‘ghosts’ and connections resided outside of my awareness and possibility for connection.
+Closed adoption separates adoptees from their ancestral roots.
+It transplanted me into a location where my family ‘ghosts’ and connections resided outside of my awareness and possibility for connection.
 How many grandparents, uncles, aunts and cousins lived nearby?
 Lost opportunities for connecting to a wider family that is important in developing a sense of who I am.
-My dream is to be re-grafted back onto one of the family trees that I was cut off from, to be accepted and belong as ‘one of them’ despite the separation, scandal and politics of adoption.
+After many years of searching I have been re-grafted back onto my family trees: my mother’s British family and my father’s Greek family.